 After the surgery, you will be at high risk of infection and health risks, if you do not give proper care to your diet.
 In order to make sure that the surgery is as effective as it is supposed to be, and that you remain healthy, make sure you follow the tips for as long as your doctor has asked you to.

 Food Types To Eat in a diet after open heart surgery.

 The Surgeons or dietitian will give you an open heart surgery diet plan which should be strictly followed.
 Here is a look at the type of foods you should definitely include in your diet after open-heart surgery.

 1. Whole Grains

-- Whole grains contain a good amount of fibre that will help your digestive system stay healthy.
+- Whole grains contain a good amount of fiber that will help your digestive system stay healthy.
 It will also keep your heart in good shape by keeping your weight in check.
 Instead of having refined carbohydrates, which include white bread or foods that are sweet, go for whole grains as part of your regular diet.

-- Some foods that you can include in your whole grain meal plan are brown rice, quinoa, wild rice, whole wheat pasta, non-processed oats, 100 percent whole grain bread and such.
+- Some foods that you can include in your whole grain meal plan are brown rice, quinoa, wild rice, whole-wheat pasta, non-processed oats, 100 percent whole-grain bread and such.